nfdi4plants/Swate-templates/README.md

 #### Pull-Request to main

 * The following tests are run, when a pull-request to main is created:
-* Ccheck whether all local templates can be parsed
+* Check whether all local templates can be parsed
-* Checks for required diversity of official templates
-* Check for distinct tags
+* Check for distinct tags (Endpoint repository tags vs. general tags)
-* Check for Ambiguousness
+* Check for ambiguousness of tags
 * Check for similarity of provided tags
 * Check for correctly named parent folder of templates
 * Check for correct versioning of template file name
 * Check whether all database templates are locally available or not

+Check whether the tests are passing.
+If they fail, try to fix the problem or wait for a response from the curators!

-* Generates new STRClient.cs when a change to api related code happened -> Can break the release
+Generates new STRClient.cs when a change to api related code happened -> Can break the release

-* Release of STR and generation of new JSON file
+Release of STR and generation of new JSON file

 ## Overview

-Swate template registry is a tool used to add new templates to the database, update existing ones, and enable viewing those.

-You can find the Template Registry Service [here](https://str.nfdi4plants.org/).

 You can find the OpenAPI (Swagger) specification [here](https://str.nfdi4plants.org/swagger/index.html).